+Elementary groups contain t.d.l.c.s.c. which are either [SIN]-groups, solvable, locally elliptic t.d.l.c.s.c., or contain a compact open subgroup that has a dense quasi-center.
 The class $\mathscr E$ of elementary t.d.l.c. groups could be constructed by a transfinite inductive process: let $\mathscr E_0$ be the trivial class and $\mathscr E_1$ be the class of profinite or discrete groups.
 Suppose that $\mathscr E_\alpha$ is defined and put $\mathscr E_{\alpha+1}=(L\mathscr E_\alpha)\mathscr E_1$ (using the notation of the previous section).
 Finally, for a limit ordinal $\beta$, put $\mathscr E_\beta:=\cup_{\alpha<\beta} \mathscr E_\alpha$.
 Then $\mathscr E=\cup_{\alpha<\omega_1} \mathscr E_\alpha$ \cite[page 1396]{we}.
 We define the {\it construction rank} of $G\in \mathscr E$ by rk$(G):=\min\{\alpha: G \in\mathscr E_\alpha\}.$ If rk$(G)>1$ and $G$ is compactly generated, then $G$ is a group extension of either a profinite group or a discrete group by an elementary group of strictly lower rank.
 Also if $G \in\mathscr E$, then so is any open subgroup $H$ and rk$(H)\leq$ rk$(G)$.
 Similarly, if $G \in\mathscr E$, then so is the quotient by any compact subgroup $K$ and rk$(G/K)\leq$ rk$(G)$ (note that the quotient $G/K$ remains elementary, even if $K$ is not compact \cite[3.12]{we}).
 If G is t.d.l.c.s.c. and H is a normal subgroup with $H, G/H \in \mathscr E$, then so is $G$ and rk$(G)\leq$ rk$(H) +$ rk$(G/H)$.
 Finally if $H$ is a closed subgroup, rk$(H)\leq$ 3rk$(G)$ \cite[3.2-3.8]{we} (note that in \cite{we}, the right hand sides of the last two inequalities are added with 1 and 3, but we avoid this by shifting the construction rank by 1).